 - Spread batter in prepared baking pan.
-Bake for 25-30 minutes or until a piece of dry spaghetti inserted near center comes out clean (Sorry, I just have this thing against toothpicks.
+Bake for 25 to 30 minutes or until a piece of dry spaghetti inserted near the center comes out clean (Sorry, I just have this thing against toothpicks.
 It’s a personal problem…but lucky for me dry spaghetti works just fine!).

 - Make the frosting by combining the coconut oil and powdered sugar.
 It will be crumbly.
-Add the plant-based milk until you reach a desired consistency.
-I like to able to move the spoon through the icing with only a minimal amount of effort – that tells me I’ve reached a desired consistency.
+Add the plant-based milk until you reach the desired consistency.
+I like to able to move the spoon through the icing with only a minimal amount of effort – that tells me I’ve reached the desired consistency.
 Finally, add the chopped nuts.

 - Once you remove the Blondies from the oven, set them aside for a moment to cool.
 Spread the frosting while the blondies are still warm.
 If the frosting causes the top of the Blondies to break apart, add a little more soy creamer to the icing so it spreads more smoothly.

 (The products above contain sponsored links to products we use and recommend)